“34. Finances and Audits,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Only the stake president and his counselors should receive funds for the stake.
 They should maintain custody of the funds until the funds are recorded and prepared for deposit by a member of the stake presidency and a clerk.

 Contribution envelopes should be opened and verified on Sunday, except during tithing settlement, when they are opened and verified on the day they are received.
+Contributions should be opened and verified in a location that affords privacy.
 Two persons—a member of the bishopric and a clerk, or two members of the bishopric—open each envelope together to verify that the funds enclosed are the same as the amount written on the Tithing and Other Offerings form.
 If the funds and the written amount differ, the contributor should be contacted as soon as possible to resolve the difference.

 A bishopric member and another Melchizedek Priesthood holder, usually the clerk who helped verify the donations, prepare the deposit.